jinnyyang/competition-resistnace-trade-off-in-marine-bacterial-community/README.md

 "CR-Trade-off_R_Scripts_Functions_20230202.R" is the R script with functions that will be used in "CR-Trade-off_R_Scriptse_20230202.R"

-"Final_table_dada2.tsv" is the raw ASV table (before standardization) output from QiimeII.
+"Final_table_dada2.tsv" is the raw ASV table (before standardization) output from Qiime2.

 "SampeName.xlsx" lists the sample ID used in this manuscript.